Integrated Climate Change Response Strategy.

 Assistance From the Climate Impacts Group, Other Data Providers and Tools, and Scientific Experts.

-Ecology must work with the University of Washington Climate Impacts Group to ensure the state has access to relevant scientific and technical information about climate change's impacts on the state's ecology, economy, public health, and society.
-This information and any existing climate impact tools should be in a central location.
+Ecology must work with the University of Washington Climate Impacts Group to ensure access to relevant scientific and technical information about climate change's impacts on the state's ecology, economy, public health, and society.

 The University of Washington Climate Impacts Group will explore opportunities to partner with other data providers and leverage existing tools such as the Department of Health's Washington Tracking Network.
 The University of Washington Climate Impacts Group must also examine existing best practices and new methods to measure and evaluate climate change resilience, with the examination due to the Legislature by June 1, 2024.

-In updating the Strategy, the collaborating state agencies may continue to seek assistance from qualified nonpartisan scientific experts, but with a new specified set of components:
+In updating the Strategy, the collaborating state agencies may continue to seek assistance from qualified nonpartisan scientific experts, for purposes of:

 Implementing the Strategy.

-The collaborating state agencies are required to consider current and future climate change impacts to the fullest allowable extent and incorporate climate resilience and adaptation actions as priority activities when planning, designing, revising, or implementing relevant agency policies and programs.
+The collaborating state agencies must consider current and future climate change impacts to the fullest allowable extent and incorporate climate resilience and adaptation actions as priority activities when planning, designing, revising, or implementing relevant agency policies and programs.

 Coordinating Funding for Climate Resilience.